-- Create a "Festival in a Garden" approach by re-organising location of flower beds.
+- 3.9 Create a "Festival in a Garden" approach by re-organising location of flower beds.
 This would greatly enhance the offering to festival goers, and indeed to the town, but would only be achievable if the density of marquees is kept to a realistic level.
 This would allow use of the whole of the gardens by CF's marquees except for paths and bedded areas.
 See Appendix C. It would create two new large areas for marquees in the Upper tier, and the question of whether those would be turfed or hard-standing has not been fully explored at the time of writing.
 Either way, the rationale is that it would facilitate expansion of CF's activities.
 The working assumption is that there would still be expansion, and some overspill applied to Montpellier Gardens for the Literature Festival, and possibly the Jazz Festival, unless the latter moved to an out of town location.
-See Appendix D. Hence it will be difficult to rule this option in or out at this juncture. - 4.10 However, initially feasibility studies show that the level of tentage which is desired by Cheltenham Festivals in Imperial Gardens is at least 50%, and perhaps more, above the level required to achieve the "Festival in a Garden" theme.
-It is therefore unlikely that CBC can deliver on CF's full aspirations. - 4.11 Cheltenham Festivals advise that their decision on whether to move to an out of town location would need to be taken at the start of July 2011, and would be a commercial one.
-Aforesaid availability of space for marquees in Imperial or Montpellier gardens is a significant factor in that decision, but would not be the only factor. - 4.12 In view of the fact that it may prove too difficult for CBC to meet all of CF's aspirations for available space and occupation time, consideration should be given to researching other sites which the Council owns, additional to Imperial and Montpellier Gardens.
+See Appendix D. - 3.10 However, initial feasibility studies show that the level of tentage which is desired by Cheltenham Festivals in Imperial Gardens is at least 50%, and perhaps more, above the level required to achieve the "Festival in a Garden" theme.
+It is therefore unlikely that CBC can deliver on CF's full aspirations, albeit this problem may only apply in the long-term. - 3.11 Cheltenham Festivals will review the suitability of the site for the Jazz Festival in time for the 2013 event.
+This will be a commercial decision and availability of space for marquees in Imperial or Montpellier gardens will be a significant factor but not the only one to be considered. - 3.12 In view of the fact that it may prove too difficult for CBC to meet all of CF's long-term aspirations for available space and occupation time, consideration should be given to researching other sites which the Council owns, additional to Imperial and Montpellier Gardens.
 At the time of writing this is not a discussion which has been opened up with Cheltenham Festivals.

-5. Summary of Proposals
+4. Summary of Proposals